 PAAM's physical plant has been awarded a Silver LEED rating by the United States Green Building Council to recognize PAAM’s Leadership in Energy and Environmental Design.
 The rating quantifies PAAM’s environmental performance, and assures the public that PAAM’s facility is designed and operated to help save energy and natural resources.

-The project has recieved a 2006 American Institute of Architects Merit Award for Design Excellence, and recognition within the AIA's 2007 Committee on the Environment (COTE).
+The project has received a 2006 American Institute of Architects Merit Award for Design Excellence, and recognition within the AIA's 2007 Committee on the Environment (COTE).

 Significant aspects of PAAM’s green building program include:

 - Updating and reusing a significant portion of the existing structure, preserving and recycling materials and history

 - The creation of a thermally efficient skin with added insulation and high-performance windows - a tight building resistant to the variables of humidity and temperature in a New England coastal environment

 - The use of natural light where possible in gallery and studio spaces, saving energy costs while providing a beneficial environment conductive to the presentation and creation of works of art